sinanbekar/browser-extension-react-typescript-starter/README.md

 - `yarn clean` to remove dist folder. `dev` and `build` commands call this command.
 - `yarn ci:test` to run lint & unit test & type checking in ci environment. `ci:test:lint`, `ci:test:style`, `ci:test:unit` commands also available.
-- `yarn format` to fix code with eslint, prettier and stylelint.
+- `yarn format` to fix code with eslint and prettier.
-- `yarn lint` to call ESLint, Prettier and stylelint.
+- `yarn lint` to call ESLint and Prettier.
 - `yarn test` for testing.

 ## Important Notes